 Nevertheless, guitar pickups, when placed in good storage conditions and under constant maintenance, will not change dramatically for better or for worse.

-What usually changes is the perception on the part of the player with regards to a guitar they have owned for a long time.
-Since no two guitars are the same, guitarists generally stick to their old gear, under the premise that they won't be getting the returns they're accustomed to.
+What usually changes is the perception on the part of the player with regard to a guitar they have owned for a long time.
+Since no two guitars are the same, guitarists generally stick to their old gear under the premise that they won't be getting the returns they're accustomed to.